 Rationality in Strategic Interaction

 Why should players follow the recommendations of, say, Nash equilibrium or dominance reasoning in games?
 Traditional game theory leaves that question largely open.
-The epistemic view on games can be seen as an attempt at answering that question.
+The epistemic view of games can be seen as an attempt at answering that question.
 The basic idea is to view rational decision making in games as not essentially different from rational decision making under uncertainty: it is a matter of coherence of choices and coherence of beliefs.
-With this in hand one can look at what traditional, decision-theoretic norms would prescribe to players in games.
+With this in hand, one can look at what traditional, decision-theoretic norms would prescribe to players in games.
 When we do that it quickly becomes clear that higher-order beliefs (beliefs about beliefs) are central to the theory of rational decision making in strategic interaction, and that rationality in games is also a matter of rational belief revision.

 Deontic Logic and Permissions